 I was programmed to believe early on that motherhood was the pinnacle achievement I would reach in my life.

 Sure, I had other passions.
 I wanted to become a therapist, possibly a criminal psychologist.
-Graduate school was in my road map, and I certainly wasn’t sitting around waiting to find a husband.
+Graduate school was on my road map, and I certainly wasn’t sitting around waiting to find a husband when I was in my 20’s.

 But, when he came along, suddenly my goals shifted and I thought marriage, and four years later – motherhood, was the key to my happiness.